 No other country has had as many Nobel Prize recipients as the United States.
-With the latest addition of the seven American Nobel Laureates of 2012, 332 Americans have had their achievements universally recognized since this prestigious award was first presented in 1901.
+With the latest addition of the nine American Nobel Laureates of 2013, 341 Americans have had their achievements universally recognized since this prestigious award was first presented in 1901.

 Prior to the centennial celebration of the Nobel Prize in 2001, a suggestion was made for a monument to be raised in New York City to honor the many American Nobel Laureates as well as Alfred Nobel.
 Former Consul General of Sweden in New York, Dag Sebastian Ahlander, and former Parks Commissioner Henry J. Stern, were the initiators and initial promoters of this idea, which gained considerable support among the Nobel Laureates.
 The monument was approved by New York City's Art Commission in November 2001.